nicole-numfocus/pandas-czi/proposal.md

 * An interface for concatenating Extension types: https://github.com/pandas-dev/pandas/pull/33607
 * Support for masked extension arrays in pandas' algorithms (https://github.com/pandas-dev/pandas/pull/33064, https://github.com/pandas-dev/pandas/pull/30982)
 * Support for extension arrays in the index (in progress: https://github.com/pandas-dev/pandas/issues/22861)

+We've spent 93% of our hours allocated to this task.

 **Native String Dtype**